-Opinion post written by Dr FJ (Erik) Verreynne – a wildlife and livestock vet with a post-graduate wildlife management degree, who has been practising in Botswana since 2002.
+Opinion post by Dr FJ (Erik) Verreynne – a wildlife and livestock vet with a post-graduate wildlife management degree, who has been practising in Botswana since 2002.

 Driving on the white gravel road from Seronga, past Eretsha, Betsa and Gudigwa, to the village of Gunostoga in the northwest of Botswana marks the boundary between the flood plains of NG12 to the south and the dry mopane veld of NG11 and NG13 in the north.
 The Namibian border is roughly 80km to the north.
 To the north from here, along the Caprivi strip, is one of the areas reported to contain the so-called strewn carcasses of the many poached elephants.

-There is no better area to seek perspective on the BBC article where Elephants without Borders raised the alarm on a large numbers of elephants being poached in Botswana.
+There is no better area to seek perspective on the BBC article where Elephants without Borders raised the alarm on large numbers of elephants being poached in Botswana.

 The gravel road connecting the area is here because the people are here.
 And the people are here because the water and the floodplains are here.
 And so are the wildlife.
 It has been like this for many years, long before the areas to the south and east were re-classified as photographic safari areas.
 Long before local people were stopped from hunting or herding their cattle to the apple leaf sandy ridges to the south.